 A: We are asking folks who are interested in Formation Groups to consider very carefully their margins and competing commitments.
 The success of a Formation Group is a direct function of the shared commitment of the group members throughout the 9 months.
 Your participation in a Formation Group will most likely require something in your schedule to give in order to make room for this new commitment.
 In addition, the biggest challenge for Formation Groups tends to be the scheduling of meeting times that work for all group members’ schedules.
 So when you are putting a group together to participate, make sure to have the conversation about a meeting schedule before registering your group.

 Q: Outside of the two monthly meetings, what is my time commitment?

 A: Preparation for each meeting will typically involve reflecting on short readings or a podcast, or practice of a specific spiritual discipline.
 Plan to budget 60 – 90 minutes for meeting prep.
-In addition, attendance at the Formation Groups kickoff retreat is required to get your group started.
-These kickoff retreats are offered every six months; contact Ginny Seibel to find out the date of the next retreat.
+In addition, attendance at the Formation Groups kickoff training is required to get your group started.
+Contact Ginny Seibel to find out the date of the next training.

 Q: Okay, I’m in!
 How do I get started?